Magento SEO Full Guide: Features, Tips, and Best Practices

 2. Write Unique Product Descriptions

+Your products are the real star of the show.
+Unique product descriptions can help answer potential questions and provide key information to help nudge your visitors to convert.
 While it may be tempting to recycle product descriptions from your manufacturer, it can lead to duplicate content issues.

 3. Optimize Your Images

-To improve your image SEO:
+To improve your image for SEO:

-• Compress your product images: Unfortunately, high quality images have large file sizes, which can cause your website to slow down.
+• Compress your product images: Unfortunately, high-quality images have large file sizes, which can cause your website to slow down.
 Compress your images to reduce image sizes and improve your site’s loading speed.

 • Create descriptive file names: Clearly describe your images and insert the keyword you’re ranking for in your file names.
 Descriptive file names allow Google to understand your images and display them when your users enter relevant searches.